dblythy/parse-dashboard/README.md

 ```

 You can store the password in either `plain text` or `bcrypt` formats.
 To use the `bcrypt` format, you must set the config `useEncryptedPasswords` parameter to `true`.
-You can generate encrypted passwords by using `parse-dashboard --createUser`, and pasting the result in your users config.
+You can generate users by using `parse-dashboard --createUser`, or visiting the `App Settings` page from within the Dashboard and pasting the result in your users config.

 ### Multi-Factor Authentication (One-Time Password)